 - delete one character from first and again find this deleted key at right, once found apply step 5 .

 - Update min_length.

 - Print the minimum length window.

-Diagram to explain the above algorithm:
+A diagram to explain the stated algorithm:

 Below is the program to implement the above algorithm:

 Time Complexity : O(n) , where n is the length of string str.

 -->Smallest window that contain all character : BANC